 Unfortunately, there is no direct public transport from Wanaka to the Blue Pools.
 However, it's possible to take the bus to the Makarora Country Cafe and then hitch or take a taxi to the Blue Pools.

 3. Blue Pools Track from Queenstown

-Travelers making their way to the pools from Queenstown can expect a 2-hour drive, a distance of around 135 kilometers following the State Highway 6 to State Hwy 84 in Wanaka.
+Travelers making their way to the pools from Queenstown can expect at least a 2-hour drive, a distance of around 135 kilometers following State Highway 6 to State Hwy 84 in Wanaka.
 From Wanaka, follow the directions above.